open-estuary/estuary/doc/Deploy_Manual.4D02.md

    a. select sata mode for UEFI

-     After burn BIOS file(you can refer to "UEFI_Manual.4D02.md"), UEFI boot as sas mode by default.<br>
+     After burn BIOS file(you can refer to "UEFI_Manual.4D02.md"), UEFI boot as sas mode by default.

      You can switch between sata and sas by adding a commandline at EBL.

      e.g.:
        ```
            sataenable 0      //set into sas
            sataenable 1      //set into sata